MaraRinn/WOLF-Walkthrough/Walkthrough/wiki_page.md

 - Miner
 - 2 x Technician

-Get that crew transferred to Kerbin Shipyard.
-Once there, send them off to Duna.
-This route will take 1y 367d.
-That's a lot of time to be waiting for things to happen!
-Note that the route building craft presented in the tutorial save has a Luxury capacity of 15 Kerbals, meaning that you can potentially send the crew for three depot landers depending on whether you're able to limit yourself to 5 crew per lander.
+The route building craft presented in the tutorial save has a Luxury capacity of 15 Kerbals, meaning that you can potentially send the crew for multiple depot landers depending on whether you're able to limit the crew per lander.
 This can be great for setting up the basic infrastructure to get A/E/R/S production up and running without having to wait several decades.

+For this walkthrough, you should be able to get this crew and the crew for **02 Polar Craters Metals** into the same flight from Kerbin Orbit to Duna Orbit.
+Send the crews to Duna, and spend the transit time establishing depots and scanning resources.
+I found it helps to write down the names of the Kerbals that belong to each crew so that transferring kerbals from **Duna Shipyard** to the crew section of the depot landers is easier.

-Remember you have time to explore the other biomes, and perhaps even send new shipyards and route builders to Eve, Moho and Jool.
+Remember you have time to explore the other biomes, and perhaps even send new shipyards and route builders to other worlds.

 ### 02 Polar Craters Metals